henry1758f/OpenVINO_Demo_Kit/Readme.md

       >> CPU(FP32),GPU(FP32/16),MYRIAD(FP16),HDDL(FP16),HETERO...Please choose your target device.
    Just type in "CPU","GPU","MYRIAD","HDDL"... to assign your inference device.

-**Whatever you choose the default dldt model or the model your own, if you want to inference on CPU it can only support FP32 and INT8 format IR file(.xml)**
+**Whatever you choose the default dldt model or the model your own, if you want to inference on CPU it can only support FP32 and INT8 format IR file(.xml), GPU support FP32 and FP16(Recommanded), MYRIAD support FP16**
 #### Select a Vehicle Attributes recognition model
 * After you choosing the vehicle and license detection model and assign to hardware inference device, It will ask you to choose Vehicle Attributes recognition model: